Hedda Hopper's Hollywood No. 2

 Profanity

-The dialogue reflects the formal and polite standards of mid-1940s public broadcast media with no instances of inappropriate language.
+The dialogue reflects the clean, formal broadcast standards of the early 1940s and contains no inappropriate or offensive language.

 Alcohol, Drugs & Smoking